Pinsuda-K/marketplace-sales-pipeline/docs/sheets_formula_crosswalk.md

 **Net Revenue via a signed sum.** A return is a separate negative reversal row sharing the order number (`ITEM-0005` `+2000`, `ITEM-0005R` `-2000`).
-Net Revenue sums all counted rows including the negative, so the sale and its reversal cancel to zero automatically &mdash; nothing to maintain by hand.
+Net Revenue sums all counted rows including the negative, so the sale and its reversal cancel to zero automatically, nothing to maintain by hand.

 **Promotion aggregated at order grain.** `discountAmount` is order-level; summing it across item rows would multiply it.
 The promotion table dedupes to one row per